-Students take at least 11 electives.
-Those who exempt out of core courses replace them with electives to fulfill the MBA requirement of 60 credits taken over four terms.
-Electives options also include an independent study under the guidance of a faculty member and Field Studies, through which students can gain academic credit for internships.
+Students who exempt out of core courses replace them with electives to fulfill the MBA requirement of 60 credits taken over four terms.
+Electives options also include an independent study under the guidance of a faculty member.
 MBA students choose Business School electives through an innovative bidding system, in which each student is given an initial endowment of points to bid for seats in our wide selection of courses.

 Please visit the Student Guide for more information about electives.